Invisible Walls: Privacy-Preserving ISAC Empowered by Reconfigurable Intelligent Surfaces: Privacy-Preserving RIS Beamforming Design

 With this modification, the update rule for $\bm{\phi}_{k,i}[n]$ must be adjusted accordingly.
 Taking $\bm{\phi}_{k,1}[n]$ as an example, the corresponding subproblem becomes:

 The above subproblem is a quadratic optimization problem, which can be efficiently solved using standard methods.
-Due to space limitations, we omit the detailed derivation here.
-Now, we obtain an extended version of our algorithm.
+Due to space limitations, we omit the detailed derivation here. \revhyh{Now, we obtain an extended version of our algorithm, as shown in Algorithm~\ref{alg:beamforming_1bit}.
 This algorithm follows a double-loop structure: the outer loop updates the penalty factor $\rho$, while the inner loop applies the BCD method to optimize the revised objective function.
+The inner loop is guaranteed to converge to a stable stationary solution under the BCD updates, and the increasing penalty factor in the outer loop forces the phase constraint to be satisfied; hence, at convergence, the final phase of each reflecting element must take either $\pi$ or $0$.}